How to get from Cancun to Cozumel

 The bus takes a bit longer than a private shuttle to get from Cancun to Playa del Carmen, between 1 and 1 and a half hours, depending on traffic.

-It is a short walk to the ferry dock from the bus station.
+It is a short walk from the bus station to the ferry dock.
 You will exit the bus station, head toward the water, and turn right- you can’t miss it!

 If you have a large suitcase or would like help getting to the ferry dock, you can use the tricycle service.
 You will be pedaled down to the ferry for a few dollars.

 The ADO buses are comfortable and safe.
 They have air conditioning and even play movies!
-You can use them to move around the entire Yucatan Peninsula.
+You can use them to travel throughout the entire Yucatán Peninsula.

 If you are in downtown Cancun and want to get to Playa del Carmen, you can use a Colectivo.
 Colectivos are large, shared vans that drive between Cancun and Playa del Carmen.